mtruitt/umgc-week7/readme.md

-## Week 3 – Creating Class Hierarchy (Inheritance)
+## Week 7 – Exceptions
-Create a Java class with two subclasses (children).
-Each class should have at least one attribute and a method.
-Parent class should have the attribute/method that is common to both children and children should have the attribute/method that is unique to what they represent.
-Write the main method to demonstrate the correct functionality of the code and to demonstrate that the children inherit from the parent class.
+Use the Java hierarchy you posted in week 5 (corrected based on any feedback you may have received).
+Add a user-defined exception that can be thrown by one of the methods as part of the validation or error checking.
+The main method should then create an instance of the class and call the method in such a way that the exception is thrown (e.g. invalid input or state of the system).
+Submit your program as an attached  .java file and post a screenshot to show that you have been able to successfully run that program.